 - if you need a few of them, you can choose any single slide when joining our infoDiagram membership slide graphics subscription.
 This allows you to choose any slide from this Simple icon collection or any other presentation from infoDiagram website.

-- or get all 13 diagrams and 10 icons to make your marketing or sales presentation with single pay-as-you-go purchase.
+- or get all 13 diagrams and 10 icons to make your marketing or sales presentation with a single pay-as-you-go purchase.

 Presentation template is suitable for marketing and business development presentations.
 Set consists of various diagrams representing four distinct product groups: Stars, Cash Cows, Question Marks and Dogs.